 - Want to do whatever he/she can to support research for a cure for any neurological disorder,

-- Want to do something to fight back against a neurodegenerative condition.
+- Want to do something to fight back against a neurodegenerative condition, or

 At the present time, no blood test, CSF test, imaging study, cognitive exam, or any biomarker test can confirm a diagnosis of what pathologies are in the brain.
 Researchers are getting close on some neurological disorders.
 In fact, the only way to confirm that a pre-mortem test is accurate is through post-mortem examination of the brain.
 As a result, brain donation will be needed well into the future to diagnose neurological disorders.

 If brain donation is not possible yet the family still wants a confirmed diagnosis, the only option is brain autopsy.
 For autopsy only, the brain will be destroyed (incinerated) after it is removed and examined.
 Ask your local funeral home or cremation organization if they can assist you in arranging a “private autopsy.”
-The cost might be between $2K and $3K—higher in some places like New York state.
+The range is perhaps as low as $2,500 and as high as $6,000 (New York state and California).
 Ask which neuropathologist will be receiving the brain tissue and performing the analysis.
 (In many cases, the analysis is done by a general pathologist, which we believe is not ideal.)
 Ask how long it will take to obtain a report.
 Learn if there’s an opportunity to follow up with the neuropathologist and ask questions after receiving the report.